jayshozie/ceng240/notes4newbies/W03--how-to-install-python-and-vscode.md

 You should see `other platforms` beneath the enormous `Download for Windows` button.
 You can select Linux or macOS from there.
 </details>

+I won't go into details of using VSCode, you can find thousands of tutorials online, and I'm not that good with VSCode, I use NeoVIM.